Student Clubs

 • Black Student Union

-Creating a safe and comfortable space for our black students to feel heard, respected, and appreciated by educating others on black culture and issues, but also celebrating black culture and success.
+Our mission is to create a safe and comfortable space for our black students to feel heard, respected and appreciated while educating others on black culture and issues, but also celebrating black culture and success.

 • Sustainable Business Club